EygonZhang/FX-BEMS/README.md

 **Xfoil Non-NACA Airfoil File:**

 * Must be a `.txt` file containing airfoil coordinates compatible with XFoil.
-* Filename must exactly match the name entered in the GUI (.txt need not be entered)
+* Filename must exactly match the name entered in the GUI (.txt must be entered)

 **Chord Distribution File:**